duneanalytics/docs/docs/resources/dune-bounties.md

 What exactly does that mean?

-Let's here what Lonis, co-founder of Dework, has to say:
+Let's hear what Lonis, co-founder of Dework, has to say:

 ![type:video](https://www.youtube.com/embed/hyOLRGurjDc)